Dawe000/LLMBroker/README.md

 - **Scalable & Cost-Effective** – Pay only for the compute you use, with no centralized overhead.

 ## Getting Started
+- Clone the Endpoint directory and configure your chosen LLM (DeepseekR1 is used as default)

 ## Contributing
 We welcome contributions!
 Please submit pull requests and open issues to help improve LLMBroker.